 Federal financial aid (Title IV aid) is awarded under the assumption that a student will complete attendance for the entire period of enrollment for which aid was awarded.
 When a student withdraws from all courses, regardless of the reason, the student may no longer be eligible for the full amount of the federal financial aid originally awarded.
-Instead, the student will only be eligible to keep the "earned" portion of the federal financial aid the student received for that term (semester).
-Therefore, students who receive federal financial aid and who do not remain in attendance through the end of the term could be responsible for repaying a portion of the financial aid originally received.
+Instead, the student will only be eligible to keep the "earned" portion of the federal financial aid the student received for that term (semester or payment period).
+Therefore, students who receive federal financial aid and who do not remain in attendance through the end of the term (semester or payment period) could be responsible for repaying a portion of the financial aid originally received.